-Beginning on the day after you reach minimum retirement age, payments you receive are taxable as a pension or annuity.
-Report the payments on lines 16a and 16b of Form 1040 or on lines 12a and 12b of Form 1040A.
+Beginning on the day after you reach minimum retirement age, payments you receive are taxable as a pension or annuity and must be listed as such on your tax return.
+You must pay income tax on the payments, but not Social Security or Medicare tax.
 For more information on pensions and annuities, see IRS Publication 575, Pension and Annuity Income.

 Accrued Leave Payments

-If you retire on disability, any lump-sum payment you receive for accrued annual leave is a salary payment.
+If you retire on disability, any lump-sum payment you receive for accrued annual leave is a wage payment.
 The payment is not a disability payment.
-Include it in your income in the tax year you receive it.
+Include it in your wage income in the tax year you receive it.

 Military and Government Disability Pensions